kaliban1/rk-vulkan-wsi-layer/README.md

-In order to build with Wayland support the `BUILD_WSI_WAYLAND` build option must be used, the `SELECT_EXTERNAL_ALLOCATOR` option has to be set to a graphics memory allocator (currently only ion is supported) and the `KERNEL_DIR` option must be defined as the root of the Linux kernel source.
+In order to build with Wayland support the `BUILD_WSI_WAYLAND` build option must be used, the `SELECT_EXTERNAL_ALLOCATOR` option has to be set to a graphics memory allocator (currently only ion and dma_buf_heaps are supported) and the `KERNEL_DIR` option must be defined as the root of the Linux kernel source.